1. Scope and Definitions

 b) Unless otherwise stated in the order confirmation, our list prices or, alternatively, our usual prices apply.

-c) If there is a significant change in the cost factors for the goods more than six (6) weeks after the contract is concluded and before the agreed delivery date, the agreed price may be adjusted accordingly to reflect the impact of the relevant cost factors to a reasonable extent.
+c) If there is a significant change in the cost factors for the goods more than six (6) weeks after the conclusion of the contract and before the agreed delivery date, the agreed price may be adjusted accordingly to the influence of the relevant cost factors to a reasonable extent.
 This applies in particular if:

-- our procurement costs for raw materials or other services for producing the goods for the buyer change significantly;
+• our procurement costs for raw materials or other services for the production of the goods for the buyer change significantly;

-- we have to change the technical infrastructure due to legal requirements, resulting in unforeseeable costs at contract conclusion;
+• we must change the technical infrastructure due to legal requirements, resulting in unforeseeable costs at the time of contract conclusion;

-A price adjustment must be fair, in particular it may only be made to the extent necessary to offset the change, taking into account any savings, and must not be caused by our culpable behavior.
+A price adjustment must be reasonable, in particular it may only be made to the extent necessary to offset the change, taking into account any savings, and must not be caused by our culpable behavior.
 It must be announced in writing in advance with a notice period of at least four (4) weeks stating the reason.
-At the buyer’s request, we will explain the amount of the adjustment transparently.
+At the buyer’s request, we will explain the amount of the adjustment in a comprehensible manner.

 d) If, after contract conclusion, we find that assumptions which became part of the contract (Clause 2 letter c) are incorrect, the buyer is obliged to compensate any additional expenses according to the agreed or, alternatively, our usual rates, unless we submit a supplementary offer.

 e) Unless otherwise specified in the order confirmation or these terms, invoices are due after 14 days without deduction.
-For bank transfers, the timeliness of payments depends on their availability to us.
+For bank transfers, the timeliness of payment depends on when the funds are available to us.
 If no payment date is agreed, default occurs according to statutory provisions.
 If the buyer is in default with one claim, we may declare all other claims against the buyer immediately due without deduction.

-g) We are entitled to apply payments to the oldest due invoice, even if the buyer specifies a different repayment order.
-Otherwise, all payments from the buyer shall follow the repayment order according to § 366 para.
-2 BGB.
+g) We are entitled to apply payments to the oldest due invoice even if the buyer's repayment instruction contradicts this.
+Otherwise, the repayment order according to § 366 para.
+2 BGB applies to all payments made by the buyer.

-i) If installment payment is agreed, the entire remaining claim becomes due if the buyer is in default with at least two consecutive installments, either wholly or partially.
+i) If installment payment is agreed, the entire remaining claim becomes due if the buyer is in default with at least two consecutive installments in whole or in part.
 Deferral agreements become invalid if the buyer defaults on a payment or the conditions of § 321 BGB in relation to a claim.

 5. Set-off, Rights of Retention, and Assignment

 b) The assignment of claims against us is excluded unless they fall within the scope of § 354a HGB.
 We are entitled to assign all claims against the buyer to third parties.
-The buyer must bear all fees, costs, and expenses incurred by us or a third party to whom we have assigned a claim against the buyer, arising from and in connection with a successful collection procedure against the buyer outside the Federal Republic of Germany.
+The buyer must bear all fees, costs, and expenses incurred by us or a third party to whom we have assigned a claim against the buyer in connection with a successful collection procedure against the buyer outside the Federal Republic of Germany.

 6. Delivery and Transfer of Risk